octospacc/sitoctt/en/note/2022-08-09-Controllare-Statistiche-Interessanti-Partizioni-Linux.md

 Storage memories, whatever their category, degrade with wear.
 Nothing can be done to avoid having to change them, sooner or later, after so many years.
 However, it is possible to keep an eye on their health status, in order to identify any problems.

-When it comes to HDD or SSD disks, the [SMART](https://en.m.wikipedia.org/wiki/S.M.A.R.T.){[:MdTgtBlank:]} protocol comes in handy but, if, like me, you use computers in an unconventional way, then checking classic discs is not enough.
+When it comes to HDD or SSD disks, the [SMART] protocol (https://en.m.wikipedia.org/wiki/S.M.A.R.T.) comes to the rescue but, if, like me, you use computers in an unconventional way, then checking out classic records isn't enough.

 ## Linux goes further

 Something quite secret, which not many people know (so it seemed to me, at least), is that on Linux it is possible to access the statistics of partitions with some filesystems.
 This, obviously, regardless of whether you are using a pen drive, an SD card, a hard disk, a floppy disk, or even an even less usual memory.

-[Ext4](https://en.m.wikipedia.org/wiki/Ext4){[:MdTgtBlank:]} provides several curious data - and its previous versions, Ext3 and Ext2, should do the same, but I haven't checked.
+[Ext4](https://en.m.wikipedia.org/wiki/Ext4) provides some curious data - and so should its previous versions, Ext3 and Ext2, but I haven't checked.
-[F2FS](https://en.m.wikipedia.org/wiki/F2FS){[:MdTgtBlank:]} I also saw, directly from my Android smartphone, exposes some interesting information.. which I won't address in detail, because they are all very dark and I don't know what they mean; and if I don't know what they mean, I'm not curious about them.
+[F2FS](https://en.m.wikipedia.org/wiki/F2FS) I also saw, directly from my Android smartphone, exposes some interesting information... which I won't address in detail, because it's all very obscure and I don't know what they mean; and if I don't know what they mean, I'm not curious about them.
 It happens.
 As for other file systems, I haven't seen them at all.
 As homework, therefore, I give you to see if stuff like FAT32, exFAT, NTFS, or why not, BTRFS, exposes nice information, on Linux.
 And how?

 ## Get the data